Meituan

 Reflection

-Next time, I would push on three fronts.
+Next time, I would push on four fronts.

 Transparent process is often a stronger trust advantage than transparent pricing alone.